Smokeless powder: Improvements

 In 1884, Paul Vieille invented a smokeless powder called Poudre B (short for poudre blanche, white powder, as distinguished from black powder) made from 68.2% insoluble nitrocellulose, 29.8% soluble nitrocellulose gelatinized with ether and 2% paraffin.
 This was adopted for the Lebel rifle chambered in 8×50mmR Lebel.
-It was passed through rollers to form paper thin sheets, which were cut into flakes of the desired size.
-The resulting propellant, today known as pyrocellulose, contains somewhat less nitrogen than guncotton and is less volatile.
+It was passed through rollers to form paper-thin sheets, which were cut into flakes of the desired size.
+The resulting propellant, known as pyrocellulose, contains somewhat less nitrogen than guncotton does, and is less volatile.
 A particularly good feature of the propellant is that it will not detonate unless it is compressed, making it very safe to handle under normal conditions.
 Vieille's powder revolutionized the effectiveness of small guns because it gave off almost no smoke and was three times more powerful than black powder.

 Higher muzzle velocity meant a flatter trajectory and less wind drift and bullet drop, making 1000 m shots practicable.
 Since less powder was needed to propel a bullet, the cartridge could be made smaller and lighter.
 This allowed troops to carry more ammunition for the same weight.
 Also, it would burn even when wet.
 Black powder ammunition had to be kept dry and was almost always stored and transported in watertight cartridges.
 Other European countries swiftly followed and started using their own versions of Poudre B, the first being Germany and Austria, which introduced new weapons in 1888.
 Subsequently, Poudre B was modified several times with various compounds being added and removed.
 Krupp began adding diphenylamine as a stabilizer in 1888.

-Meanwhile, in 1887, Alfred Nobel obtained an English patent for a smokeless gunpowder he called Ballistite.
-In this propellant the fibrous structure of cotton (nitro-cellulose) was destroyed by a nitroglycerine solution instead of a solvent.
+Meanwhile, in 1887, Alfred Nobel obtained an English patent for a smokeless gunpowder he called ballistite.
+In this propellant the fibrous structure of cotton (in nitrocellulose) was destroyed by a nitroglycerine solution instead of a solvent.
 In England in 1889, a similar powder was patented by Hiram Maxim, and in the United States in 1890 by Hudson Maxim.
 Ballistite was patented in the United States in 1891.
 The Germans adopted ballistite for naval use in 1898, calling it WPC/98.
-The Italians adopted it as filite, in cord instead of flake form, but realising its drawbacks changed to a formulation with nitroglycerine they called solenite.
+The Italians adopted it as filite, in cord instead of flake form—but, realising its drawbacks, changed to a formulation with nitroglycerine that they called solenite.
 In 1891 the Russians tasked the chemist Mendeleev with finding a suitable propellant.
-He created nitrocellulose gelatinised by ether-alcohol, which produced more nitrogen and more uniform colloidal structure than the French use of nitro-cottons in Poudre B. He called it pyrocollodion.
+He created nitrocellulose gelatinised by ether-alcohol, which produced more nitrogen and more uniform colloidal structure than the French use of nitro-cottons (smokeless powder) in Poudre B. He called it pyrocollodion.